matn7/CS-Notes/src/main/java/persistence/README.md

     PRIMARY KEY (ID)
 ```

-- `primary key` - no duplicate or null values allowed in this column
+- **primary key** : no duplicate or null values allowed in this column
-- `foreign key` - value of this column must match a value in the primary key of another table
+- **foreign key** : value of this column must match a value in the primary key of another table

-### Rules that Relational Database follows
+- Rules that Relational Database follows

-- `Entity Integrity` Every table has a primary key.
+    - **Entity Integrity** : Every table has a primary key.
-- `Referential Integrity` A foreign key points at a value that is the primary key of another table.
+    - **Referential Integrity** : A foreign key points at a value that is the primary key of another table.
 Null value are valid for FK.

 ## Object Model and Relational Model

 - Object Model - Object oriented language (e.g. Java)
 - Relational Model - RDBMS (e.g. MySQL)
 - **Object Model**: uses principles of
     - Abstraction
     - Polymorphism